HISTORY OF NANAIMO BLIND BOWLS

 In 2005 she played in South Africa in the IBBA World Championships where she placed 5th.

-At the present time we have 10 bowlers who participate regularly on Tuesday morning.
+At the present time we have 10 bowlers who participate regularly on Tuesday mornings.
 The group now accepts all persons with disabilities including individuals with mental challenges and the early stages of Alzheimer.

 Some of the bowlers are competitive and others enjoy the social aspect of our game.